Top 45 SQL Coding Interview Questions and Answers (with Tips)

 FAQs

-Answer: Yes, though the core SQL commands remain similar, each database (like MySQL, PostgreSQL, and Oracle) has its own unique features and syntax adjustments.
+Although the core SQL commands remain similar, each database, such as MySQL, PostgreSQL, and Oracle, has unique features and syntax adjustments.

-Answer: Basic and intermediate SQL usually suffices for data analyst roles, though knowledge of more advanced concepts can be advantageous.
+Introductory and intermediate SQL usually suffice for data analyst roles, though knowledge of more advanced concepts can be advantageous.